dahlfrederik/python-exercises-/week7/Exercise week7.md

 **Exercise1:**

-1. Create a python class my_car with the parameters price, horsepower and a link
+1. Create a python class my_car with the parameters price and horsepower
 2. Use selenium to search for "ferrari"
 3. Use BeautifulSoup to find all the prices, horsepower and the link reference href
 4. Calculate which car is the cheapest pr. horsepower